squer-solutions/reactive-meetup/rxjs-samples/README.md

 npm run start:dev
 ```

-The development server will be available at [http://localhost:4200](http://localhost:4200).
 The application will automatically reload if you change any of the source files.

 You can find the source code of the application in the [src](src) directory.